beKanishk/Trading-Platform/README.md

 # Trading Application

 ## Overview
 This is a Spring Boot-based trading application that integrates with external APIs such as CoinGecko for cryptocurrency data.
-The application provides functionalities to fetch real-time cryptocurrency details, store them in an SQL database, offer AI-powered chat support using Gemini, and includes user authentication.
+The application provides functionalities to fetch real-time cryptocurrency details,  offer AI-powered chat support using Gemini, and includes user authentication.

 ## Features
 - Fetch cryptocurrency details using the CoinGecko API.